learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the precedence order between local and global variables?
+## Q 2.10.
+What is the precedence order between local and global variables?

 A local variable takes precedence over a global variable with the same name.